Vans Park Series 2017

 Who Skates in the Continental Championships?

 Open to anyone from that region.
 Consists of both Men's and Women's, all ages included.
 The winner of each one is qualified to skate in the World Championships.

 The region you're from determines the Continental Championship you enter.
-Your citizenship and birthplace are the main factors in determining your region.
+Proof of citizenship determines your regional eligibility.
 Dual citizenship individuals will have some flexibility to determine their region, but once a decision is made and a regional event is entered, no changes can be made.